It happened again.

 Yet I still said no.

 Money isn’t everything, and no it’s not just the rich who say that.
 To give a little context, since some reading this may think I’m rich.
-Or they might say, “whatever, that Kortman guy has a successful business, 4 kids, house, and takes trips when he needs/wants to.”
+Or they might say, “whatever, that Kortman guy has a successful business for which he uses the new paystub software, 4 kids, house, and takes trips when he needs/wants to.”
 But in reality I’m making payments, paying off debt and we’re a one car family who cannot afford 99% of the trips we want to take.

 It’s not just the rich who say “Money isn’t everything” It’s me too.
 A solidly middle class guy from a middle class family who married into a middle class family.
 No complaints here, just couching the statement that money isn’t everything.